nishadg246/PmpRecEngine/README.md

 Deny/Fake Score: Vector for most popular App,PII pairs with 1's at all the denies or fakes and 0 elsewhere.
 This is dot producted with the "decision importance" vector to get the deny/fake score.

+Both the scores would be normalized based on the location from which the decision is made.
+(For example Global allow has less value than manually going to an app and making the decision).

 Now we have two scores for each user and we will apply a 2-d clustering into 3 clusters.

+Ideally, the clusters should be separated as 2 outlier groups (containing 25% of users each) and one main group (containing 50% of the users).
+The bottom 2 groups would be nudged towards the decisions of their immediately superior group.